 25. Create a great landing page (with FAQ)

-So how do you cover all the important information in your referral program?
+So how to cover the rest of your important program information?
 Add an FAQ section.
 This allows you to give a thorough explanation of your program, without crowding the initial messaging and call to action.
 Plus, a referral program FAQ can be easily updated to include any new details or customer questions.

 26. Include eye-catching images and visuals